 Projecting Sign.
 "Projecting sign" means a sign which is supported by a decorative bracket or hanger and extends at right angles from the face of a building.
-This definition shall also include any sign which, because of its shape or thickness, extends more than twelve (12) inches from the face of a building when mounted flat against the face of the building, but shall not include a marquee which is designed as an integral part of a building.
+This definition shall also include any sign which, because of its shape or thickness, extends more than twelve (12) inches from the face of a building, but shall not include a marquee which is designed as an integral part of a building.

-Project Sale Sign.
+Project-Sale-Sign.
 "Project sale sign" means a sign which is erected for the purpose of promoting the sale or lease of property in a residential, office, commercial or industrial project on the site where the sign is located, and which is under construction or has been substantially complete for less than one (1) year.

-Real Estate Sign.
-"Real estate sign" means a sign offering for sale, rent or lease the real property on which it is located.
+Real-Estate-Sign.
+"Real-estate sign" means a sign offering for sale, rent or lease the real property on which it is located.